-Fast forward, the hike commenced and in less than an hour, we arrived at the summit!
-We didn’t stay long there since it continued raining and fog began to thicken.
-As much as we wanted to celebrate, we are faced with the second part of the hike: downhell.
+Fast forward, the hike commenced and in less than an hour, we arrived at the summit of Mt.
+Baloy-daku!
+We didn’t stay long there since it continued raining and the fog began to thicken as well.
+As much as we wanted to celebrate, we were faced with the second part of the hike: downhell.
 Going up is a choice, going down is mandatory.

 And the tale does not end there; probably the worst part of the trail was the several hours of scrambling amongst loose soil and an almost ninety-degree downhill.
 It was not difficult to get frustrated at that time.
 Since we were in the middle pack, we didn’t know how far we were from the campsite.
 We could hear the loud rushing of the river, but no river was within sight.
 We could hear the echoes of the lead pack, but to no traces of them.
 Add to that the several times we had to slip, fall, and cry out in pain.

 Those were the times I learned to use properly “putang ina” and “gago”, not to mention my mothertongue’s @%@R%^%@^*&#* This also reminded me of a favorite Facebook meme by a Spartan hiker (Jahmar) that goes: Ayoko na sa Earth.

-Day Four: Unlimited River
+Mt.
+Baloy-daku Day 4: Unlimited River

 Last day of our Mt.
 Baloy Daku hike.
 Everyone started ecstatic.
 According to Sir Nath, we would reach Barangay Busog by lunch and then short after that, we’d be back to Valderrama.
 We began to slack off and spent the rest of the hike sharing personal information about each other and the work we do.
 Seeing our chill pace, Jack (the only foreigner who completed Panay Trilogy), left the lead pack and joined us.
 Upon inquiry, he shared that Baloy became his favorite amongst the 9/9 that he has scaled and that he wanted to spend more time with it.
 ‘I don’t want to leave Mt.
 Baloy Daku,’ were his words.

 Four hours of crossing waist-level river is no joke.
-If not for Kevin and Sir Adonis, I would have been washed to Valderrama.
+If not for Kevin and Sir Adonis, I would have been washed away to Valderrama.
 This is what you get for declining the use of trek pole, huh.
 Around this time, I wished there were stronger words than “putang ina” and “gago” because no amount of comforting words would surmount the raging emotions within me.
 In the words of Lagataw, the last two days of the hike were a test of patience – my worst enemy.

 Special thanks to Lagataw for organizing this event, to his team consisting the Superhumans of Panay – Sir Nath and Kevin – for meeting all ends to make this multi-dayhike a success, and to the whole team (Chabs, Tuts, Sir Mark, Paula, Jack, Wazi, Ledz, and Kuya Jun), for understanding the cultural differences of each participant.
 Overall, it was an honor to be with you and I hope to see you guys one of these days.
 Kruhay! *wink*